swiftlang/swift-evolution/proposals/0228-fix-expressiblebystringinterpolation.md

 ### Variadic-based designs

-We considered several designs which, like the current design, passed segments to a variadic parameter.
+We considered several designs that, like the current design, passed segments to a variadic parameter.
 For example, we could wrap literal segments in `init(stringLiteral:)` instead of `init(stringInterpolationSegment:)` and otherwise keep the existing design:

 ```swift
 String(stringInterpolation: